Jeff Huberman

 Karenna is Turtle Clan Kanyen’kehá:ka (Mohawk) from Six Nations, Grand River Territory, Ontario.
 She carries on her grandmother’s teaching that a career must be of service to Indigenous peoples.
 Karenna is primarily a litigator advocating for Indigenous peoples’ rights, title, cultures, languages and ways of life.
 Her litigation is strategic and bettered by the relationships she maintains with her clients.
 She remains grateful for their teachings.

-She provides effective, passionate and creative advocacy for clients.
 Although she acts within the Canadian legal system as a lawyer, Karenna does her best to live under the Kayanerenkó:wa, or Great Law of Peace of the Haudenosaunee.
 Her approach to her work is rooted in the Haudenosaunee legal principle ska’nikón:ra (a single or united good mind), having been taught that bringing good minds together begets clear and creative thinking, accountability, and sound decision making.
 Her commitment to her own ways of being permeates her work.
-A proud Onkwehónwe (original, or Indigenous, person), she believes that Indigenous peoples and laws are powerful and deserve respect.
+Karenna’s hope is that her practice will encourage and support Indigenous resurgence, continuity, and prosperity.
 She has appeared at all levels of court in British Columbia, at the Federal Court, and the Supreme Court of Canada as well as the Manitoba Queen’s Bench, the Ontario Superior Court and Court of Appeal.

 A representative list of her speaking engagements includes: